ccs-ucb/290Q/assets/labs/L13-interacting-with-data/jspsych-data.md

 ### Displaying the data

 First, let's start by just looking at the data object at the end of the expeirment.
-You can always us the function `jsPsych.data.displayData('json');` to display the data on screen.
+You can always use the function `jsPsych.data.displayData('json');` to display the data on screen.
 This is mostly useful for debugging.

-Here's an example, using the `on_timeline_finish` function to display the data at hthe end of the experiment.
+Here's an example, using the `on_timeline_finish` function to display the data at the end of the experiment.
 Replace the trainingTrials block definition with this new defnition below, and see what happens when the expeirment is finished.

 ```js
   var trainingTrials = {